silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/00_Overview.md

 ### Reports

 This section shows reports for your site such as, pages with broken links or pages with no content.
-What you see in this section will depend on which version of SilverStripe you are running and what modules you have installed.
+What you see in this section will depend on which version of Silverstripe CMS you are running and what modules you have installed.

 ### Security